WICG/webpackage/explainer.md

 <a id="loading"></a>
 ### Loading specification

-We'll need to specify how browsers load both signed exchanges and bundles of exchanges.
+The [Web Package Loading specification](https://wicg.github.io/webpackage/loading.html) specifies how browsers load signed exchanges, and will eventually also describe how to load bundled exchanges.

-For now, this explainer has [a sketch of how loading will work](#signed-exchange-loading-sketch).

 ## Use cases